Policenauts: Development

 Policenauts was developed by Konami and directed by Hideo Kojima.
 Kojima began to explore concepts for Policenauts during the development of Snatcher (1988) when memory limitation issues prompted them to take a break.
 He wanted the game to remain in the adventure genre, feeling it was the best method to express what he wanted with video games.
 He was also growing frustrated with game development and wanted more creative control.
 After the release of Metal Gear 2: Solid Snake (1990), he developed a scripting engine so he could maintain control over when animations and music played instead of the programmers.
-Development on Policenauts began in earnest in 1990 and lasted four years.
+Kojima wrote and implemented the text-based based portion of Policenauts himself in 1990, which is when development began in earnest, but was not given resources to proceed, keeping it alive as a technical project for its game engine.
+This changed from 1992 onwards when a boom of adult-oriented PC adventure games such as Dōkyūsei demonstrated there was a market for Policenauts.
+The game's development lasted for four years in total.

 Kojima wanted to explore a near future scenario that could realistically occur rather than outlandish science fiction.
 The game's story was influenced by news that captured his interest at the time.
 One such influence was the public debate over organ transplantation and brain death injuries.
 Another influence was the rise in anti-Japanese sentiment caused by the American crime film Rising Sun (1993).
 Some Asian-Americans held protests, fearing the negative characterization of Japanese in the film would lead to hate crimes.
 Space travel was also an influence after Toyohiro Akiyama became the first Japanese person to travel to space in 1990.
 Concurrently, many NASA documents about space travel and its effects on the human body were being published in Japan for the first time and were hot topics among Kojima's friends and family.
 Kojima was curious as to what effect living in space would have on the human body, relationships, and wondered what facets of humans would be exposed in space.
 He chose to explore these concepts in Policenauts.
 Kojima mixed his space interests with the aforementioned social issues to build the thematic basis of Policenauts and hoped the players would ponder these topics.